Milenaafeworki/house_sale_model/README.md

 - sqft_living15 - The average square footage of the interiors of the nearest 15 neighbors
 - sqft_lot15 - The avergae square footage of the lots of the nearest 15 neighbors.

-Here is a map of the data around the Seattle area:
+Here is a map of Seattle area in King's county:

 <img src='https://raw.githubusercontent.com/Milenaafeworki/house_sale_model/main/images/County%20map.png'>